GaiaNet-AI/docs/docs/agent-integrations/intro.md

 # OpenAI ecosystem apps

-Since each GaiaNet node provides an OpenAI-compatible API service, it can be a drop-in replacement for OpenAI in almost all LLM applications and frameworks.
-Checkout the articles in this section for instructions and examples for how to use GaiaNet in popular LLM apps.
+Since each Gaia node provides an OpenAI-compatible API service, it can be a drop-in replacement for OpenAI in almost all LLM applications and frameworks.
+Checkout the articles in this section for instructions and examples for how to use Gaia in popular LLM apps.

 ## The OpenAI Python library